abdelj78/player_registration_anas_project/README.md

 ## Current limitations and ideas for futur work:
-- currentyl using SQLite with local database so not accessible through network.
+- Currentyl using SQLite with local database so not accessible through network.
-- low security as not using tokens or encryption in any process.
+- Low security as not using tokens or encryption in any process.
+- No constraints in input field lengths, could cause issue with limits of Database used.

-## .NET
+## .NET version
 - Using Microsoft .NET SDK 8.0.404 (Software Development Kit)
 - .NET Runtime 8.0.11
 - ASP.NET Core Runtime 8.0.11